USRA-STI/gdt-core/docs/core/heasarc.rst

 Examples
 --------
-The following will download a file to the current directory using a HTTPS protocol with the |Http| class
+The following will download a file to the current directory using a HTTPS protocol with the |Http| class:

     >>> from gdt.core.heasarc import Http
     >>> http = Http()
     >>> http.download_url('https://heasarc.gsfc.nasa.gov/FTP/fermi/data/gbm/bursts/2017/bn170817529/current/glg_trigdat_all_bn170817529_v01.fit', '.')

-The same can be done using a FTP protocol with the |Ftp| class
+The same can be done using a FTP protocol with the |Ftp| class:

     >>> from gdt.core.heasarc import Ftp
     >>> ftp = Ftp()